 The CV50/50 course is almost entirely on the Arizona Trail.
 The single track will be obvious in almost all sections of the run.
 Both AZ Trail markers and a few rock cairns mark the trail.
 If you spot these markers, then you are on course.
-The race course will also be marked with orange flagging and the occasional yellow pin flag attached to a wire shaft imprinted with the CV50/50 logo.
-Only the night half marathon course will have reflective flagging for after dark.
+The race course will also be marked with pink flagging and the occasional pink pin flag attached to a wire shaft imprinted with the CV50/50 logo.
+Only the equestrian bypass section of the daytime 13 mile course will be marked with yellow flagging.
+55K runners will never be on any part of the course marked with any color other than pink.
+The north section of the 50 mile course and entire night half marathon course will have orange reflective flagging for after dark.
 All intersections will be generously marked in both approach and depart directions.
 On long stretches between intersections "confidence" ribbons will be placed approximately every 1⁄2 to 3⁄4 mile.
 Runners should see a ribbon every 5 to 15 minutes of running time.
 It is ultimately the responsibility of the runners to know the course, but generous course markings and AZT signage make this an easier course to navigate.

-CV50/50 Manual 2022 v2 12/1/22
+CV50/50 Manual 2023 v3 11/28/23